-Make sure the oil filter gasket is not stuck to the engine block.
+Make sure the oil filter gasket is not stuck to the contacting surface of the engine.
 If it is, remove it before installing a new oil filter.

 4. Install a new oil filter according to the instructions that come with it.